 I think it’s important to add some pleasure to your life; without it your creativity won’t be at its best.
 When the stomach calls, satisfy it.
 Don’t eat a lot but eat well.

 One of my favorite quotes from most likely my favorite article I’ve ever stumbled across in Monocle magazine.
-In a relatively jovial and concise article Lapo Elkann, and Italian marketer, talks about what good food means to him and his family and how it is the center of his daily ritual.
+In a relatively jovial and concise article Lapo Elkann, an Italian marketer talks about what good food means to him and his family and how it is the center of his daily ritual.

 In the same fashion food to me is usually the center of my day and my interactions with my family and friends.
-I take care in planning and preparing food for each week and am usually planning out my week’s worth of baking and cooking well before it arrives.
-My cooking tends to revolve around what is delivered through our farmer’s market co-op which makes things interesting: you never know what you’re going to get.
+I take care in planning and preparing food for each week and am generally planning out my week’s worth of baking and cooking well before it arrives.
+My kitchen tends to revolve around what I receive from our farmer’s market co-op which makes things interesting: you never know what you’re going to get.
 Baking, on the other hand, always has my staple homemade sourdough bread.
 This is made at least once every two weeks, usually every week, without exception.

 Ok enough of the philosophical treatise on bread and artisan crafts, let’s get on to the actual baking!

 The bread I set out to bake for this entry was pushing my comfort zone with hydration, a high hydration sourdough bread at 80%.
 I know that to get the open crumb I’m searching for hydration has to increase, so I’ve decided to increase the hydration level without making any drastic changes.
 Shaping becomes incredibly difficult as you get up past 80%, it becomes very sticky and a little more slack.
 The next few entries, much like this one, will result in some less-than-perfect results (still tasty, however).

 Prepare the leaven – 10:15 p.m.

 My typical 100% whole wheat leaven, prepared the night before:

 - 30g ripe starter